Skirt: Early modern history

 In the Middle Ages, men and women preferred dress-like garments.
 The lower part of men's dresses were much shorter in length compared to those for women.
 They were wide cut and often pleated or gored so that horse riding was more comfortable.
 Even a knight's armor had a short metal skirt below the breastplate.
 It covered the straps attaching the upper legs iron cuisse to the breastplate.
-Technological advances in weaving in the 13th–15th century, like foot-treadle floor looms and scissors with pivoted blades and handles, improved tailoring trousers and tights.
+Technological advances in weaving in the 13th–15th century, like foot-treadle floor looms and scissors with pivoted blades and handles, improved the tailoring of trousers and tights.
 They became fashionable for men and henceforth became standard male attire whilst becoming taboo for women.

 One of the earliest known cultures to have females wear clothing resembling miniskirts were the Duan Qun Miao (短裙苗), which literally means "Short Skirt Miao".
 This was in reference to the short miniskirts "that barely cover the buttocks" worn by women of the tribe, and which were probably shocking to observers in premodern and early modern times.

 In the Middle Ages, some upper-class women wore skirts over three meters in diameter at the bottom.
 At the other extreme, the miniskirts of the 1960s were minimal garments that may have barely covered the underwear when the woman was seated.
 Costume historians typically use the word "petticoat" to describe skirt-like garments of the 18th century or earlier.